 Understanding how users move through your site is critical to understanding their user journey, and it’s often useful for product analytics, too.

 To get the most out of this metric, it’s useful to have website analytics tools that offer an intuitive, visual illustration of a user’s movement through the site.

 Part of understanding a user’s journey means understanding how they’re experiencing your website.
 For example, when a new visitor comes to your homepage, how fast does it load?

-A variety of website metrics could fall under performance, but the most important from a web analytics perspective are metrics like page speed (through a tool like PageSpeed Insights) and Google’s Core Web Vitals metrics (LCP, FID, and CLS).
+Any website metric could fall under performance, but the most important from a web analytics perspective are metrics like page speed (through a tool like PageSpeed Insights) and Google’s Core Web Vitals metrics (LCP, FID, and CLS).